kylexqian/RTOS-RPi-446/README.md

 ## SD Card
 Insert your sd card and identify it (here assumed /dev/sdb).
-Whipe the boot sector, partition table (primary), and current filesystem of your sd card with (for example)
+Wipe the boot sector, partition table (primary), and current filesystem of your sd card with (for example)

 ```sh